 Side note and a little back story first though.
 Recently I shared with you my favorite 10 Pretty and Functional Chicken Coops that I found online, and I was beyond inspired to also create a gorgeous space for my future feathered friends.

 Future?
 Yup.
 You heard me right.
 At the moment we have two little ducklings that are currently residing in the coop since they are only a few months old.
-We have a scary population of predators in our area so until they get a little bit bigger that’ll be breaking in the new digs.
+We have a scary population of predators in our area so until they get a little bit bigger they’ll be breaking into the new digs.